lussierc/africa_db/writing/report.md

 ###### User Interface
 We looked into a variety of different ways to create a user interface for our project.
 The user interface needed to allow users to interact with the database but not contain visible querying code.
-With this criteria in mind, we narrowed down our interface options to three different tools, Djano, Flask, or a command-line based Python interface.
+With this criteria in mind, we narrowed down our interface options to three different tools, Django, Flask, or a command-line based Python interface.
 Eventually, we decided to create a Python command-line interface for a few reasons.
 For one, we felt that we had more experience in using Python with Sqlite3 for such a purpose which would make it easier and less time consuming to implement than the other options.
 Additionally, we felt that for the criteria required, a command-line interface would be very simple to use while still allowing the user to complete all necessary actions.

 The command line interface allows the user to complete a number of tasks, by giving users a variety of different options with how to run the program.
 For instance, it allows the user to display all of the data from a table of their choosing, without forcing them to write a query and instead allowing them to just enter a table name.
 Additionally, there are features in place that allow the user to get the names of the tables in the database, a brief description of each, and the table schema.
 The user can also perform a query in a table of their choosing, using conditions that they specify.
 Additionally, users can also insert content into tables of their choosing and update/edit tables.
 Also, users can use a feature that will display the research questions for the project, the query used to solve them, and the query results.